panzerdp/dmitripavlutin.com/content/posts/097-fetch-async-await/index.md

 The good thing about decorators approach is making `Fetcher` and `FetchDecoratorBadStatus` loosely coupled.

-Even better, you can wrap your fetcher in as many decorators as you want:
+Even better, you can wrap the fetcher in as many decorators as you want:

 ```javascript
 const fetcher = new FetchDecorator1(